 Before becoming a certified as Child Sleep Consultant through the Family Sleep Institute my background was social work, working predominantly with children and families.
 After having my kids I changed course and trained to become a Child Sleep Consultant.
-This training included over 250 hours of study in the field of child sleep, which is greater than any other sleep-consulting program in the US!
+This training included over 250 hours of study in the field of child sleep, which is greater than any other sleep consulting program in the US!
 I have added on to this certification by completing a Child Behavior certification through The Early Years.
-This has really enhanced my sleep work, especially with my toddler clients!
+This has really enhanced my sleep work, especially with my toddler and children clients!

 No, I don’t specifically have a nap package because I have noticed that it is often important to address sleep as a whole (night and days), even when working to improve naps.
 Of course, if in your child’s case naps really are the only issues and you don’t feel a full package is appropriate, you could look at booking a sleep strategy session.
 We can then delve into the nap issues, I can provide you some advice and strategies and you can then go off and work on them on your own.

 I’d love to guarantee a 100% success rate but this isn’t possible.
-The thing is sometimes parents aren’t consistent, or go off the sleep plan I provide, and this can end up with an unsuccessful experience.
+The thing is, sometimes parents aren’t consistent, or go off the sleep plan I provide, and this can end up with an unsuccessful experience.

 Will your baby be able to self soothe to sleep if you follow my plan?
 Definitely!
 Will night wakings or short naps improve?
 Absolutely!
 But the key is to follow my sleep plan closely and keep in regular contact so I can be your biggest cheerleader and help you along the way.
 I love being your sleep training cheerleader and you won’t find anyone who gets as excited as you do about your little one’s sleep successes!